8 Min Read

 Once your cat's mouth is open, put the pill in their mouth by placing it in the middle of their tongue, keeping your fingers away from their sharp teeth so they can't bite down.
 Once the pill is correctly placed, close the cat's mouth immediately and gently rub their throat to help them swallow the pill.2

-Step 3: Check Your Cat's Mouth To Make Sure They Swallowed The Pill
+Step 3: Check Your Cat's Mouth to Make Sure They Swallowed the Pill

 It's always best to check your cat's mouth to ensure they've actually swallowed the pill.
-If your cat will let you, open their mouth and make sure you still can't see the pill.
+If your cat will let you, open their mouth again and make sure you still can't see the pill.
 Check the corner of their lips, too.
 If you can't see the pill, it's safe to assume that they have swallowed it.

 Unfortunately, giving your cat a pill might not always be the easiest part of being a pet parent.
 If your cat hasn't swallowed the pill, and it's still on their tongue or in their mouth, you can try to close their mouth again and rub their throat.
 However, if your cat spits the pill out, you'll need to start over again.